control-toolbox/spin/docs/src/bisaturation.md

-# Saturation pair of spins
+# Saturation of pair of spins

-The problem we are trying to solve is the time minimal saturation of a pair of spin-$1/2$ particles (or bi-saturation problem), as described aper in [^1].
+The problem we are trying to solve is the time minimal saturation of a pair of spin-$1/2$ particles (or bi-saturation problem), as described in [^1].
 This model describes a pair of spins that share the same characteristics, specifically the same relaxation times $T_1$ and $T_2$.
 However, the control field intensity differs for each spin due to variations as they transition from the North Pole $N := (0,1)$ to the origin $O:=(0,0)$:

 ```math
 \begin{cases}